kubernetes/kubernetes/docs/proposals/pod-safety.md

 ReplicaSets and ReplicationControllers both attempt to preserve availability of their constituent pods over ensuring **at most one** semantics.
-So a replica set to scale 1 will immediately create a new pod when it observes an old pod is delete, and as a result at many points in the lifetime of a replica set there will be 2 copies of a pod's processes running concurrently.
+So a replica set to scale 1 will immediately create a new pod when it observes an old pod has been deleted, and as a result at many points in the lifetime of a replica set there will be 2 copies of a pod's processes running concurrently.
 Only access to exclusive resources like storage can prevent that simultaneous execution.

 Deployments, being based on replica sets, can offer no stronger guarantee.